Introduction

 Property 4: If a sample is made as described in Definition 1, with the xij independently and normally distributed and with all μj equal and all equal, then

-Proof: The result follows from Property 1 and Theorem 1 of F Distribution.
+Proof: The result follows from Property 1 above and Property 1 of F Distribution.

 Example resumed